boschglobal/audi-image/README.md

   `ParametersToShowSai.m`.

-In `script` and `helper` folder you can find core and helper functions of AudiImage to run the computation and processing of SAI datasets.
+In `script` and `helper` folder you can find core and helper functions of AudiImage which are called by the above mentioned starter scripts.
+These scripts are not meant to run directly, but are used to run the computation and processing of SAI datasets.

 In `matlab` folder you can find the MATLAB implementation of the CARFAC model and the modified SAI implementation.